henrystern/Metadata-Extractor/README.md

 * Open repository directory in VS Code
 * Select Run > Run Without Debugging (CTRL+F5)

-This is easier than installing java manually as VS Code gathers dependencies and prompts the correct installation.
+This is probably easier than installing java manually as VS Code gathers dependencies and prompts the correct installation.

 ## Tips ##
 * To avoid encoding errors, import the CSV into an Excel sheet using Excel's "from text/CSV" tool